hashicorp/terraform-website/content/source/docs/cloud/vcs/troubleshooting.html.md

 page_title: "Troubleshooting - VCS Providers - Terraform Cloud"
 ---

-# Troubleshooting VCS Integration in Terraform Enterprise
+# Troubleshooting VCS Integration in Terraform Cloud

-This page collects solutions to the most common problems our users encounter with VCS integration in Terraform Enterprise (TFE).
+This page collects solutions to the most common problems our users encounter with VCS integration in Terraform Cloud.

 ## Bitbucket Server

-### Clicking "Connect organization `<X>`" with Bitbucket Server raises an error message in Terraform Enterprise
+### Clicking "Connect organization `<X>`" with Bitbucket Server raises an error message in Terraform Cloud

-TFE uses OAuth 1 to authenticate the user to Bitbucket Server.
-The first step in the authentication process is for TFE to call Bitbucket Server to obtain a "request token".
-After the call completes TFE will redirect you to Bitbucket Server with the request token.
+Terraform Cloud uses OAuth 1 to authenticate the user to Bitbucket Server.
+The first step in the authentication process is for Terraform Cloud to call Bitbucket Server to obtain a "request token".
+After the call completes, Terraform Cloud redirects you to Bitbucket Server with the request token.

-An error occurs when TFE calls to Bitbucket Server to obtain the request token but the request is rejected.
+An error occurs when Terraform Cloud calls to Bitbucket Server to obtain the request token but the request is rejected.
 Some common reasons for the request to be rejected are:

 - The API endpoint is unreachable; this can happen if the address or port is incorrect or the domain name doesn't resolve.
-- The certificate used on Bitbucket Server is rejected by the TFE HTTP client because the SSL verification fails.
-This is often the case with self-signed certificates or when the server with TFE is not configured to trust the signing chain of the Bitbucket Server SSL certificate.
+- The certificate used on Bitbucket Server is rejected by the Terraform Cloud HTTP client because the SSL verification fails.
+This is often the case with self-signed certificates or when the Terraform Enterprise instance is not configured to trust the signing chain of the Bitbucket Server SSL certificate.

 To fix this issue, do the following:

 - Verify that the instance running Terraform Enterprise can resolve the domain name and can reach Bitbucket Server.
-- Verify that the TFE client accepts the HTTPS connection to Bitbucket Server.
-This can be done by performing a `curl` from the TFE instance to Bitbucket Server; it should not return any SSL errors.
+- Verify that the Terraform Cloud client accepts the HTTPS connection to Bitbucket Server.
+This can be done by performing a `curl` from the Terraform Enterprise instance to Bitbucket Server; it should not return any SSL errors.
 - Verify that the Consumer Key, Consumer Name, and the Public Key are configured properly in Bitbucket Server.
-- Verify that the HTTP URL and API URL in TFE are correct for your Bitbucket Server instance.
+- Verify that the HTTP URL and API URL in Terraform Cloud are correct for your Bitbucket Server instance.
 This includes the proper scheme (HTTP vs HTTPS), as well as the port.

 ### Creating a workspace from a repository hangs indefinitely, displaying a spinner on the confirm button

-If you were able to connect TFE to Bitbucket Server but cannot create workspaces, it often means TFE isn't able to automatically add webhook URLs for that repository.
+If you were able to connect Terraform Cloud to Bitbucket Server but cannot create workspaces, it often means Terraform Cloud isn't able to automatically add webhook URLs for that repository.

 To fix this issue:

 - Make sure you haven't manually entered any webhook URLs for the affected repository or project.
-Although the Bitbucket Web Post Hooks Plugin documentation describes how to manually enter a hook URL, TFE handles this automatically.
-Manually entered URLs can interfere with TFE's operation.
+Although the Bitbucket Web Post Hooks Plugin documentation describes how to manually enter a hook URL, Terraform Cloud handles this automatically.
+Manually entered URLs can interfere with Terraform Cloud's operation.

     To check the hook URLs for a repository, go to the repository's settings, then go to the "Hooks" page (in the "Workflow" section) and click on the "Post-Receive WebHooks" link.